A Brief Self-Serving Bio

 I have now written 12 books since flunking retirement in 1989.
 And I ain’t done yet.
 I have discovered over the years that if you put one word after another long enough, they add up.

 I was born in California, reared in Arizona, and now live in North Texas.
 I’m a product of the Tucson public schools and the University of Arizona (1951, journalism major, history minor) plus graduate work in history and political science at UCLA and St. Johns College.
 I’m married to Kathleen Dianne Lively, a social work administrator and a Texan.
-We have two grown children, Daniel, a lawyer in Providence, Rhode Island, and Eliza, a teacher in Austin, Texas, and four grandchildren.
+We have two grown children, Daniel, a lawyer in Providence, Rhode Island, recently retired, and Eliza, a teacher in Austin, Texas, and four grandchildren.